- General Description

-- For guidelines on Reporting Time, Holidays, Travel Time, and Attendance: All rotations begin on the first day of the month.
-The student's actual working days and hours shall fall within the clerkship calendar.
-The specific scheduling of days and hours shall be made by the preceptor, with approval by the OSU-COM Course Coordinator, and shall generally conform with the student clerkship handbook.
+- For guidelines on Times, Holidays, and Attendance: The specific scheduling of days and hours shall be made by the preceptor, with approval by the OSU-COM Course Coordinator, and shall generally conform with the student clerkship handbook.

 - This Rotation is worth 5 credit hours.
 The student's overall performance (grade) is weighed using the following criteria:

 50% = Student Performance Evaluation by preceptor

-15% = Procedure/Skills Card (minimum of 5 signed procedures or skills)
+10% = Procedure/Skills Card (minimum of 5 different signed procedures or skills)

 - Course requirement: Must be passed with a 70 percent or higher to pass this course.
 Letter grades of A, B, C, or U will be assigned according to procedures outlined in the student handbook.

 - Final Grade: The final (overall) grade will be determined and issued by the Course Coordinator following the completion of the rotation.
-The grade is based on the student performance evaluation, case presentation, attendance/participation, telemedicine experience evaluation, didactics and other required activities.
-Students are responsible for ensuring that all paperwork for Community Clinic is completed and received by the OSU-COM Center for Rural Health by the 7th day following the end of the rotation (postmarked by the 5th day).
-If paperwork is not received within 7 days of the end of the rotation, the student’s grade may be decreased up to one letter grade for each month it is late.
+Students are responsible for ensuring that all paperwork for Community Clinic is completed and received by the OSU-COM Center for Rural Health.
+If paperwork is not received within 7 days of the end of the rotation, the student’s grade may be decreased up to one letter grade.

-- Students are required to complete a site evaluation form at the end of each rotation.
-This tool is used to evaluate the course curriculum, faculty (preceptors), office staff, regional coordinators, AHEC coordinators and student site experiences.
+- Site Evaluation: Students are required to complete a Site Evaluation in E-Value at the end of each rotation.
+This tool is used to evaluate the course curriculum, faculty (preceptors) and student experiences at that site.
 The individual site evaluations and responses will remain confidential.

 - Rotation Objectives

-- Observe and demonstrate knowledge in telemedicine technology use and operation.
+- Observe and demonstrate knowledge in telehealth and videoconferencing technology.

 - Acquire an understanding of differentiating factors in rural and urban medical settings.